ZollaOFFICIAL/FiguraMC-Logger/README.md

 ## Dev notes

 - Java 21, Fabric Loom, Yarn mappings for 1.21.1.
-- No redistribution of someone’s model files here—this logs exactly what the client receives (NBT), to reproduce what you see.
+- No redistribution of someone’s model files here, this logs exactly what the client receives (NBT), to reproduce what you see.

 ---